aniketghule55/Uber-Supply-Demand-Gap-Analysis/README.md

 ## Key Insights
 - **Supply-Demand Gap**: A significant supply-demand gap exists, especially at the Airport during peak hours, as indicated by a high percentage of "No Cars Available" statuses.
 - **Peak Request Times**: The highest number of trip requests occurs during the evening and morning time slots.
-- **Daywise Trends**: Wednesdays, Fridays, and Mondays are the busiest days, with the highest number of trip requests.
+- **Daywise Trends**: Wednesdays, Fridays, and Mondays are the busiest days, with the most trip requests.

 ## How to Run this Code
 1. Clone this repository: